ginachoi/reservation/README.md

 # ReservationService
 The reservation service helps both owner and customer to make reservations.
 * A restaurant has 4 tables of capacity 1,2,3 and 4 seats
-* Two reservations can be made at the same time of multiple seating capacities
+* Two reservations can be made at the same time of multiple seating capacities.
+Cannot make more than two reservations.
 * No single reservation can be greater than 10 people
 * No waitlist - successful reservation or failed reservation are the only 2 states possible
 * Customer and Owner are the only 2 people who will use this API